laufergall/movies-knowledgegraph/README.md

 scrapy crawl kinoprogramm -o ../data/kinoprogramm.json
 ```

 Data will be written to the file specified with the `-o` parameter.
-Data will also be written to the MongoDB database.
+Data will also be written to the MongoDB database, unless the file `pipelines.py` is adapted.

-# Deployment
+## scrapy deployment

 To deploy to the [Scrapy Cloud](https://scrapinghub.com/scrapy-cloud):